Aurora HDR 2018 is now available! MacPhun has published a blog post listing all the new features.

 • Save £9/$10 by entering this exclusive Life after Photoshop discount code at the checkout: LAWTON

-Existing Aurora HDR users can upgrade for $59.
+Existing Aurora HDR users can upgrade at a reduced price.

 Disclosure notice: Life after Photoshop gets a modest commission on some downloads, clicks and referrals.
 It’s paid by the software vendor and it doesn’t cost you anything.